Redfern railway station: Redfern railway station

 In the early history of the New South Wales Government Railways, Redfern station was the frequently used but unofficial name of the principal Sydney terminus, a fact which has led to persistent confusion.
 That station, the first Sydney Terminal, was north of Cleveland Street, which is Redfern's northern boundary, and south of Devonshire Street.
 It opened on 26 September 1855 in an area known as Cleveland Fields which is now the railway corridor called Sydney Yard.
-This original 'Redfern' station comprised one wooden platform in a corrugated iron shed.
-As traffic increased the original station was replaced in 1874 by a brick building containing two platforms.
+This original 'Redfern' station comprised one wooden platform in a corrugated iron shed, with the station's name honouring William Redfern.
+The station was built of iron and the first stationmaster was a Mr Fielding.
+As traffic increased the original station was replaced in 1874 by a brick and stone building containing two platforms.
 This second station, the second Sydney Terminal which grew to 14 platforms, was designed for through traffic if the lines were extended in the city direction.
 This second station was found to be too far from the city centre, so a new station (the present Sydney Central station) was built to the north of Devonshire Street and opened on 4 August 1906.
 The 1874 station was soon demolished.